Real Estate · Triplexes

 A tenant's visitor trips on a lifted section of the walkway serving all three units.
 The injury requires ongoing treatment, and the visitor brings a premises liability claim alleging the condition was known and unrepaired.
 Lessors Risk General Liability can respond to defense costs and damages for covered bodily injury claims arising from areas under the owner's control.

-Shared approaches, stairs, and yards are the core LRO exposure on a three-unit building.
+Shared approaches, stairs, and yards are the core LRO risk on a three-unit building.
 This example is illustrative only; actual coverage depends on the specific policy's terms, conditions, and exclusions.

 • Example scenario